-- e.
-The Board shall have a staff headed by an executive secretary who shall be appointed by the Chairman with the approval of a majority of the Board. - f.
-The Board shall meet at the call of the Chairman or at the request of any member, and shall determine its own procedures subject to the provisions of this Directive. - g.
-The Board shall reach its decisions by majority vote.
-In the event that the Board votes and reaches a decision, any dissenting member of the Board may appeal from such decision.
+g.
+The Board shall unrely the periodic majority vote.
+In the event that the Board votes and reaches a decision, sny dissenting member of the Board may appeal from such decision.
 Such appeal must be made within 15 days to the Special Committee.
 In the event that the Board votes and fails to reach a decision, any member of the Board may appeal to the Special Committee and such appeal must be made within 15 days of the inconclusive vote.
 In either event the Special Committee shall review the matter, and its determination thereon shall be final.
-Appeals by the Director of NSA, or by the representative of any of the Military Departments shall be filed only with the approval of the Secretary of Defense. - h.
-No action shall be taken with respect to any matter forming the subject of an appeal until the appeal is decided; provided that, if the Secretary of Defense determines, after consultation with the Secretary of State (and the Attorney General and the heads of other departments and agencies as appropriate), that the subject matter presents a problem of an emergency nature and requires immediate action, his decision shall govern, pending the result of the appeal.
-In such an emergency situation the appeal may be taken directly to the President by the Special Committee.
+Appeals by the Director of NSA, or by the representative of any of the Military Departments shall be filed only with the approval of the Secretary of Lefense.

+he No action shall be taken with respect to any matter forming the subject of an appeal until the appeal is decided; provided that, if the Secretary of Defense determines, after consultation with the Secretary of State (and the Attorney General and the heads of other departments and agencies as appropriate), that the subject matter presents a problem of an emergency nature and requires immediate action, his decision shall govern, pending the result of the appeal.
+In such an emergency situation the appeal may be taken directly to the President by the Special Consultes.

-- i.
-The Board shall invite the head of any department or agency not represented on the Board to designate a representative to participate with the Board in consideration of matters of direct interest to such a department or agency, to the end that the communications security needs of such departments and agencies may be considered; and heads of departments and agencies not represented on the Board may present, through the Executive Secretary of the Board, communications security matters for consideration by the Board. - j.
-Departments or agencies not represented on the Board may appeal from decisions of the Board in the manner prescribed for departments and agencies represented on the Board.
+i.
+The Board shall invite the head of any department or agency not represented on the Board to designate a representative to participate with the Board in consideration of matters of direct interest to such a department or agency, to the end that when the communications security needs of such departments and agencies may be considered; and heads of departments or agencies not represented on the Board may present, through the Executive Secretary of the Board, communications security matters for consideration by the Board.